 Add chopped chicken and mix thoroughly.
 The batter is stiff, so use a sturdy spoon (and perhaps enlist a helper to strong-arm it a bit!) and keep stirring until ingredients are well combined.

-Set bowl of chicken & cream cheese mixture aside (or refrigerate, covered, if baking Chicken Packets at another time).
+Set the bowl of chicken & cream cheese mixture aside (or refrigerate, covered, if baking Chicken Packets at another time).

 When you’re ready to begin the assembly process, preheat the oven to 350 and get out several baking sheets.